wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 empheral (temporary) passwords and cryptographic offload to a central service:
 <a target="_blank" href="https://www.youtube.com/watch?v=VYfl-DpZ5wM"><img alt="hashicorp-vault-dadgar-927x522-94211" src="https://user-images.githubusercontent.com/300046/38281567-67193598-3768-11e8-9061-ebc6abbeb1e9.jpg"></a>

+## Types of secrets
+1. Machine authentication and authorization focuses on proving a machine’s identity and authorizing what a machine is enabled to do.

+2. Machine-to-machine access is about controlling which machines are allowed to speak to one another.

+3. Human-to-machine access concerns how we control which humans are allowed to speak to which machines.

+4. Human authentication and authorization uses third-party identity tools to enable single sign-on.

+## Use cases

 Examples of individual secrets (<a target="_blank" href="https://www.vaultproject.io/docs/use-cases">use cases</a>):
    * Passwords typed in with User names to login manually
    * Database credentials